Clone trooper: Gregor

-ARC Lieutenant Jesse
+Jesse

-Lieutenant Jesse, CT-5597, is a member in the 501st Legion.
+Jesse was a member in the 501st Legion.
 In season four's Battle of Umbara, Jesse, like Fives comes to consider General Pong Krell to be ruthless and reckless (mainly over the casualty numbers).
 He later helps Fives and Hardcase on a rogue mission to destroy a Separatist supply ship, which succeeds at the cost of Hardcase's life.
-In season seven, he takes part in the Siege of Mandalore, during which he is captured and interrogated by Maul, and later attempts to execute Ahsoka Tano when Order 66 is issued.
+In season seven, he has become a lieutenant, ARC Trooper, and takes part in the Siege of Mandalore, during which he is captured and interrogated by Maul, and later attempts to execute Ahsoka Tano when Order 66 is issued.
 After Commander Rex has his chip removed and sides with Ahsoka, Jesse accuses him of treason and tries to kill him as well, but dies along with all the troopers aboard when the Venator-class Star Destroyer Tribunal they are on crashes on a small moon, and is buried by Ahsoka and Rex.

 Jesse is distinguished by his shaved hair with the Republic symbol tattooed on most of his head.
 His armor bears blue markings with the Republic symbol on the center.

-Trooper Kix
+Kix

-Trooper Kix, CT-6116, is a medic serving in the 501st Legion.
+Kix was a medic serving in the 501st Legion.
 In season six, Kix aids Fives, a fugitive because he discovered the inhibitor chip conspiracy.
 The short story "The Crimson Corsair and the Lost Treasure of Count Dooku" reveals that this action prompted Count Dooku to capture Kix, who discovered the conspiracy himself by the time of his capture.
 With droids failing to secure a confession, Kix was frozen in stasis for delivery to Dooku.
 The ship crashed into a planet during a randomized hyperspace jump to escape a Republic attack and protect "Dooku's prize".
-Fifty years later, Kix is released from stasis by pirates searching for "the lost treasure of Count Dooku".
+Fifty years later during the war between the First Order and the Resistance, Kix is released from stasis by pirates searching for "the lost treasure of Count Dooku".
 Kix is taken aboard the Corsair's ship and welcomed to their endeavor of raiding forgotten Separatist bases.

 Kix is distinguished by his shaved hair and a phrase translating to "a good droid is a dead one" tattooed across his head.
 His armor bears blue markings, and his Phase II armor bears a red insignia marking him as a medic.
 He is "dedicated to preserving the life of his brothers", and he even tells an injured Captain Rex, "As the team medic, when it comes to the health of the men, including you, I outrank everyone."
 However, he still has "no qualms about fighting the enemy".